davide3011/palladium-ln/doc/beginners-guide/backup.md

 **Recovery with mnemonic:**

-For v25.12+ nodes, you can use the `recover` RPC command to recover directly from your mnemonic:
+You can use the `recover` RPC command to recover directly from your mnemonic:

 ```shell
 lightning-cli recover hsmsecret="word1 word2 word3 ... word12"